 Step 8.
 Document and store your payroll records.
 Alaska requires you to keep records on employees for at least three years.
 SUTA information needs to be kept for five years.
 Information should include name and Social Security number, beginning and ending dates for periods worked, total wages in each period, and payroll information like wages earned, hours worked, and special payments.
 Learn more in our article on retaining payroll records or see Page 10 of the Alaska Unemployment Insurance Tax Handbook.

 Step 9.
-Do year-end payroll tax reports.
-Send the federal Forms W-2 (for employees) and 1099 (for contractors) before Jan.
+Process annual payroll reports.
+Send the federal W-2 form (for employees) and 1099 form (for contractors) before Jan.
 31 of the year following your reporting year.
 With no state income tax, there are no additional forms for you to file.

 Download our free checklist to help you stay on track while you’re working through these steps: